 The McKenzie Method exercises are designed to test the patient’s range of mobility and flexibility while improving physical condition.
 One exercise is called, extension in lying.
 This pose is a graduation from lying prone.
 From a prone position, extend your arms in front of you with your palms facing the ground.
 Then, drag your hands back about halfway with your arms and elbows making a 90-degree angle.
 Lift your torso and place your weight evenly on your elbows and hips.
 Repeat this movement about ten times.

 Finally, move from this position to a full press up by pressing down into your palms, straightening your arms, and lifting your torso as much as is comfortable.
 Again, repeat this exercise about ten times.
 Be aware of your posture while holding this pose; if you feel your shoulders hunching up, relax them and press them down.
-Visit a chiropractor in St. Petersburg to make sure that you are holding the correct posture.
+Visit a chiropractor in Bozeman to make sure that you are holding the correct posture.

 3. Extension in Standing